homegrown lettuce

 Finally, leaf lettuce comes in various shapes and sizes, making it a versatile choice for any backyard garden.

 All of these types of lettuce offer a range of benefits for home gardeners.
-They are easy to grow and maintain, requiring very little space or resources to thrive.
-Additionally, lettuce can be harvested at different stages throughout the growing season.
+They are easy to grow and maintain, requiring very little space or resources to thrive, and can be harvested at different stages throughout the growing season.

 How to Plant Lettuce in a Backyard Garden